Disappointed 'Game of Thrones' Fans Are Petitioning HBO to Make Season 8 All Over Again

 Warning: This post contains spoilers for Game of Thrones season 8.

 Ahead of Game of Thrones‘ series finale, fans have begun petitioning HBO to create an alternate version of the show’s eighth and final season.
-The petition, which was started on Change.org, has been signed by nearly 500,000 people as of Thursday afternoon and requests that HBO hire new writers to do the whole thing over.
+The petition, which was started on Change.org, has been signed by more than 1 million people as of Sunday night and requests that HBO hire new writers to do the whole thing over.
 After all, Lyanna Mormont deserved better.

 “[Showrunners] David Benioff and D.B.
 Weiss have proven themselves to be woefully incompetent writers when they have no source material (i.e. the books) to fall back on,” it reads.
 “The series deserves a final season that makes sense.
 Subvert my expectations and make it happen, HBO!”